gabrielfalcao/bose/functional_tests/doc_tests/test_issue107/plugin_exceptions.rst

 Plugin methods should not fail silently.
-When a plugin method raises an exception before or during the execution of a test, the exception will be wrapped in a :class:`nose.failure.Failure` instance and appear as a failing test.
+When a plugin method raises an exception before or during the execution of a test, the exception will be wrapped in a :class:`bose.failure.Failure` instance and appear as a failing test.
 Exceptions raised at other times, such as in the preparation phase with ``prepareTestLoader`` or ``prepareTestResult``, or after a test executes, in ``afterTest`` will stop the entire test